GabRab/I3C_Projekt/README.md

 19.04. - fixed some stuff I added last time, general fixes in html, functions, ...
-         I expanded on some stuff and removed some stuff }
+         I expanded on some stuff and removed some stuff I also changed some stuff so that it is a bit more comprehensible (header.phtml is still a mess tho ;-;) }